Justin Kelly (actor)

 Justin Kelly (born March 7, 1992) is a Canadian actor, best known for his roles as Noah Jackson on the Family channel original series The Latest Buzz and as Jake Martin in Degrassi.
 Since 2019, Kelly has played the role of Jesse Mills on Hudson & Rex.

 Career

 In 2014, Kelly appeared in David Cronenberg's Maps to the Stars.
-He appeared as Wes in Open Heart, Robin in Wynnona Earp, Chuck in Between.
+He appeared as Wes in Open Heart, Chuck in Between, and Robin in Wynonna Earp.

 In 2019, Kelly began appearing on the Canadian series Hudson & Rex as Jesse Mills, an IT specialist for the St. John's Police Department.
 Kelly has played Jesse for four seasons as of early 2022.
 "I get to really play with these quirks and explore the nerdy comedic side of him, because he's the youngest one on the team.
 He's the millennial.
 He makes the jokes that the older folks don’t quite understand.
 That's something that I just always latched onto and always really enjoyed."
 After a successful season 4 and season 5, the show was renewed for season 6 in April 2023.